mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 cmakeFlags=...-DCMAKE_INSTALL_BINDIR=/nix/store/7w4ql3kdrl3c0knnvx3lxsnrqfzfcy34-xpdf-4.05/bin
 ```

 This aspect of Nix's behavior is a double-edged sword.
 When it works, it feels magical that Nix figured out the build process without me having to hold its hand.
-But if it hadn't worked, I'd have to debug the issue through an opaque layer of Nix's abstraction of the build process.
+But if it hadn't worked, I'd have to debug the issue through Nix's opaque abstractions.

 ## Compiling xpdf with honggfuzz